Phandal/parser_assembler/README.md

 does this with a set of rules that transforms how the data is manipulated.
 The rules should be somewhat user-friendly, as they should be able to be built into a ui.

+### Rules
+1. Take
+This rule allows you to `take` the sequence from the grouped records and `set` its value in the member record output via the `mergeInto.output` field.

+2. When
+This rule allows you to `push` or `set` values in the member record output via the `mergeInto.output` field when a conditions is met.
+The condition is in the `when` section of the rule.
+If the `mergeInto.operation` is set, then the last value from the grouped records is set.

 ## Standard Format
 ```json
 {